-A virtual Zoom meeting.
+A Zoom meeting.
 Join AMC’s Mark Zakutansky and Cathy Poppenwimer to learn about a science-based campaign and call to action to preserve scenic trail experiences.
 The Protect the View campaign seeks to preserve ten picturesque views vulnerable to development pressure located along Circuit Trails in Pennsylvania, New Jersey, and Delaware.

 Find out how these views were selected as well as potential outcomes and how to get involved.
 This presentation will touch on how to put data together, inform policy, and work with local partners – relevant components for protecting other threatened open spaces throughout AMC’s region.

 View the recording of the presentation from May 19, 2021 in the link below.

 Susan Taylor, Executive Director of the Friends of the Delaware Canal, will present an eclectic mix of images that take in the Canal from the Forks of the Delaware in Easton to Phillips’ Mill in New Hope.
 You will see:

 - records of what has been happening in and along the Canal recently